Seneca-ICTOER/OPS345v2/docs/Labs/lab2.md

 We are going to focus on a suite of tools called Free Range Routing (FRR) to set up the Open Shortest Path First (OSPF) routing on our network.
 This is not the only way to set up routing.
 In fact, there are many different methods that can be used to accomplish what we will do in this lab.
 We will be using FRR because it is clean and straightforward for the most part.
 You will also likely be using FRR next semester.
 But always remember that the "best" method to accomplishing something in Linux is often "in the eye of the admin".

 Finally, you will likely notice that we mostly ignore hostnames/DNS in this lab and focus on IP addresses.
 This will change in lab 3 when we install and configure an internal DNS server for our network.
-This means it is very important you stick to the IP address scheme we lay out in this lab as any deviations will likely cause problems in lab 3.
+This means it is very important you stick to the IP address scheme we lay out in this lab as any deviations will cause problems in lab 3.

 ## Investigation 1: Logically Addressing the Network